 Graduate education at the University of Michigan School for Environment and Sustainability (SEAS) is highly customizable to each person’s interests and aspirations.
 All of our faculty and students come from a diverse array of academic, professional, and personal backgrounds.
 If you care passionately about creating a more sustainable, just world, you can find your focus and community at SEAS.
-Explore the environmental program options below to start planning your personal path.
+Explore the environmental master's degree options below to start planning your personal path.

 The SEAS Master of Science program allows students to study in one of seven specializations: Behavior, Education, and Communication; Ecosystem Science and Management; Geospatial Data Science; Environmental Justice; Environmental Policy and Planning; Sustainability and Development; and Sustainable Systems.